maxf/plotter-hacks/README.md

 TODO:

-- use async await and not callbacks?
-- put controls back in a single dictionary?
+- attractors: optionally display their position and radius (and force)